Taliban enforces face-cover order for female TV anchors

-"It is just an outside culture, imposed on us, forcing us to wear a mask and that can create a problem for us while presenting our programs," said Sonia Niazi, a TV anchor with TOLOnews.
+“It is just an outside culture imposed on us forcing us to wear a mask and that can create a problem for us while presenting our programs,” said Sonia Niazi, a TV anchor with TOLOnews.
+In an act of solidarity with female colleagues, the channel's male personnel covered their faces with masks, including the main evening news reader.

-A local media official confirmed his station had received the order last week but on Sunday it was forced to implement the order and hewas told it was not up for discussion.
+A local media official confirmed his station had received the order last week but on Sunday it was forced to implement it after being told it was not up for discussion.
 He spoke on condition he and his station remain anonymous for fear of retribution from Taliban authorities.

 During the Taliban’s last time in power in Afghanistan from 1996-2001, they imposed overwhelming restrictions on women, requiring them to wear the all-encompassing burqa and barring them from public life and education.